HOPE MUIR | DURATION: 56 MINUTES

 She considers the responsibility of artistic directors to connect what is on stage with social realities in the world.

-She explains how she assesses a dancer and what traits in a dancer she is drawn to and excites her.
+She explains how she assesses a dancer, what traits in a dancer she is drawn to and excites her, whether there is space on stage for older dancers.

 plus Mark's Personal Word Essay: Exploring A New Tangent